Changing Home Behavior For The Better: Some Quick Tips

 We can enhance the chances of our direction being followed by:

-As mentioned above, be sure that you tell them what TO DO (“Please use your inside voice.”), rather than what NOT TO DO (“Stop yelling!”).
+As mentioned above, be certain that you tell them what TO DO (“Please use your inside voice.”), rather than what NOT TO DO (“Stop yelling!”).
 There are several reasons for making use of this style of phrasing:

 Praise: Make it Effective